cooperjcash/PY4E/README.md

 - I used the examples directly from https://www.py4e.com/ but followed the https://www.freecodecamp.org/learn/scientific-computing-with-python/ curriculum
 - Most of my code is commented in blocks describing what it does

+The intent of this is not to provide a resource for other students to copy, but to showcase my ability gained in python.

 Enjoy!